STILWELL JOSEPH Acquires Shares in Sound Financial Bancorp Inc

-On September 29, 2023, STILWELL JOSEPH (Trades, Portfolio), a New York-based investment firm, added 379,133 shares of Sound Financial Bancorp Inc (SFBC, Financial) to its portfolio.
-The transaction, which saw a trade change of 0.08 and a share change of 285, was executed at a trade price of $36.75 per share.
-Despite the significant acquisition, the trade had no immediate impact on the firm's portfolio, with the traded stock accounting for 0% of the total portfolio.
-The firm now holds a 14.75% stake in SFBC.
+On October 3, 2023, STILWELL JOSEPH (Trades, Portfolio), a New York-based investment firm, added 942 shares of Sound Financial Bancorp Inc (SFBC, Financial) to its portfolio.
+The transaction, executed at a trade price of $36.75 per share, increased the firm's total holdings in SFBC to 380,075 shares.
+This acquisition represents a 14.79% stake in SFBC, making it a significant part of STILWELL JOSEPH (Trades, Portfolio)'s portfolio.
+However, the trade impact on the portfolio is currently not applicable.

 STILWELL JOSEPH (Trades, Portfolio) is an investment firm located at 111 Broadway, 12th Floor, New York, NY 10006.
 The firm manages an equity portfolio worth $173 million, spread across 53 stocks.
 Its top holdings are primarily in the Financial Services and Consumer Cyclical sectors.

 Sound Financial Bancorp Inc (SFBC, Financial), a USA-based company, operates as a holding company for Sound Community Bank.
 The bank provides traditional banking and other financial services for individuals and businesses.
-With a market cap of $94.477 million, SFBC has been publicly traded since its IPO on August 24, 2012.
-The company's stock is currently priced at $36.75, with a PE percentage of 9.12.
-According to GuruFocus, the stock is modestly undervalued, with a GF Value of $45.04 and a Price to GF Value of 0.82.
+Since its IPO on August 24, 2012, SFBC has seen a 265.35% increase in its stock price.
+As of October 5, 2023, the company has a market cap of $94.863 million and its stock is trading at $36.9.
+According to GuruFocus, SFBC is modestly undervalued with a GF Value of $45.06 and a Price to GF Value ratio of 0.82.
+The company's GF Score is 81/100, indicating good outperformance potential.

 Financial Health and Performance of SFBC

-Sound Financial Bancorp Inc has a Financial Strength rank of 4/10, a Profitability Rank of 7/10, and a Growth Rank of 9/10.
-The company's cash to debt ratio stands at 1.30, with a ROE of 10.87 and a ROA of 1.07.
-The company's Piotroski F-Score is 6, indicating a stable financial situation.
+Sound Financial Bancorp Inc has a Financial Strength rank of 4/10 and a Profitability Rank of 7/10.
+The company's Growth Rank is 9/10, indicating a strong growth trajectory.
+SFBC's cash to debt ratio is 1.30, ranking it 686th in the industry.
+The company's ROE and ROA are 10.87 and 1.07 respectively, ranking it 701st and 625th in the industry.

 Momentum and Predictability of SFBC